GoogleCloudPlatform/community/tutorials/ios-chatbot/part-2/index.md

 ![alt_text](conversational-app-8.png "Enable Billing Screenshot")

 4. Create a function.
 For the purposes of this guide, we'll call the function "parades".

-Select the "HTTP" trigger option, then select "inline" editor.
+5. Select the "HTTP" trigger option, then select "inline" editor.

 ![alt_text](conversational-app-10.png "Cloud Function Screenshot")

 Don't forget to specify the function to execute to "parades".

-You'll also need to create a "stage bucket".
+5. You'll also need to create a "stage bucket".
 Click on "browse" —  you'll see the browser, but no buckets will exist yet.

 ![alt_text](conversational-app-4.png "Bucket Screenshot")
+ \

-5. Click on the "+" button to create the bucket.
+6. Click on the "+" button to create the bucket. \

 1. Specify a unique name for the bucket (you can use your project name, for instance), select "regional" storage, and keep the default region (us-central1).
 1. Click back on the "select" button in the previous window.
-1. Click the "create" button to create the function.
+1. Click the "create" button to create the function. \

-The function will be created and deployed:
+The function will be created and deployed: \

 ![alt_text](conversational-app-5.png "Cloud Function Deploy Screenshot")

-6. Click the "parades" function line.
-In the "source" tab, you'll see the sources.
+7. Click the "parades" function line.
+In the **Source** tab, you'll see the sources.

 Now it's time to code our function!
-We'll need two files: the "index.js" file will contain the JavaScript / Node.JS logic, and the "package.json" file contains the Node package definition, including the dependencies we'll need in our function.
+We'll need two files: the `index.js` file will contain the JavaScript / Node.JS logic, and the `package.json` file contains the Node package definition, including the dependencies we'll need in our function.

-Here's our package.json file.
-This is dependent on the actions-on-google NPM module to ease the integration with API.AI and the Actions on Google platform that allows you to extend the Google Assistant with your own extensions (usable from Google Home):
+Here's our `package.json` file.
+This is dependent on the `actions-on-google` NPM module to ease the integration with API.AI and the Actions on Google platform that allows you to extend the Google Assistant with your own extensions (usable from Google Home):

 ```